Chapter 21

 15. Quidam autem dicunt mortem dulciorem esse vita.

-16. His tribus certissimis signis nuntiatis, consilium solaciumque a potentissimo
+16. His tribus certissimis signis nuntiatis, consilium solaciumque a

 duce quaesivimus.

-17. Iste auctor dicit in illa fabula omnes quaerere vitas quam iucundissimas.
+17. Iste auctor dicit in illa fabula omnes quaerere vitas quam

 18. Haec lux est semper clarior altera.